-Good guys, because they haven’t grown up with positive male role models, rarely socialise with other men.
+Good guys, because they haven’t grown up with positive male role models, rarely socialize with other men.
 They don’t find it easy to develop close friendships with men, who they find to be of less interest than women.

 This leads to a disconnect with their own masculinity and they are not sure of their position in life.
-They constantly seek the approval of women and have often idolised their mothers, which can lead to relationship issues later in life.
+They constantly seek the approval of women and have often idolized their mothers, which can lead to relationship issues later in life.